10 Key Apps For Startups (2026)

 Taking this approach is a big mistake.
 Dedicated email marketing tools allow you to capture email addresses via your website, host a large mailing list online, create newsletters, automate communications and track results effectively.

-Creating a newsletter with Getresponse
+Creating a newsletter with GetResponse

-Creating a newsletter with Getresponse
+Creating a newsletter with GetResponse

-There are many fantastic email marketing apps available — but based on value for money and reliability, our favourite is probably GetResponse, because of the way it integrates webinars and ecommerce features with email marketing.
+There are many fantastic email marketing apps available — but based on value for money and reliability, our favorite is probably GetResponse, because of the way it integrates webinars and ecommerce features with email marketing.

 Don’t miss out on our free Business Growth E-Kit